 Table 13.
-Jira issues estimations.
+Prioritization transactions.

-Story estimate metric
+Effort estimates

 Estimation metric is used to show the tendency of developers to mark the tasks complexity by assigning the respective number of Story Points.
-By definition, story point is a measurement of difficulty of the task.
-In SCRUM teams there is a certain number of numeric ranges of story points that are assigned to the tasks, among them the most common approach is to use the alternative version of Fibonacci sequence.
-For the initial check of the story points it is necessary to merge the changelog and issues datasets.
-Results of the initial analysis are shown on Figure 6.
-On Y axis there are the list of issue types, on the x axis there are story points assigned to these tasks.
-With the color and the numbers on the suqares are shown the number of the respective records.
-The figure represents only the users that are in the scope of IBM Watson Personality Insights check.

-Generally, the fibonnaci sequence based story points range uses the following numbers for estimation: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
-The heatmap on the figure 8 shows that in majority of the cases this rule was thoroughly followed, with slight deviation – some issues have assigned the different story point numbers than that, but there are few of such cases.
+In general, story points are based on an adapted version of the fibonnaci sequence: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100.
+The heatmap in the figure 8 shows that in majority of the cases this rule was thoroughly followed, with slight deviation – some issues have assigned the different story point numbers than that, but there are few of such cases.
+For this reason, the story points that are represented by different numbers than the ones in the adapted Fibonacci sequence were discarded.
+After this cleaning step, the resulting 6840 transactions were discretized in 3 categories as follows: